joshgerdes/jekyll-uno/_drafts/native-rdp-client-azure-bastion.md

        az network bastion rdp --name $BastionName --resource-group $BastionRG --target-resource-id $VMResourceID
 8. Run the command, your Remote Desktop window should open up and the tunnel has been established, if you close the Azure CLI window, your RDP session will be dropped!
 9. ![](/uploads/azurebastiontst.gif)

+As you could most likely tell, there are no options to enable drive passthrough etc that you would usually find in Remote Desktop, but the copying of files/text etc does work!